Passenger transport managers use excellent organisational skills to coordinate the people and logistics involved in running a transport system

 - organisational decision-making

 If you're working in an operations role, you'll probably need to study for a Transport Manager Certificate of Professional Competence (CPC) in Passenger Transport Operations.
-The CPC is offered by various organisations including The Chartered Institute of Logistics and Transport (UK) - CILT(UK).
+The CPC is offered by various organisations including CILT(UK).

 You'll need to keep up to date with new techniques and legislation throughout your career.
-CILT(UK) provide support with your continuing professional development (CPD) and offer a range of professional qualifications in areas such as logistics and transport and operations management.
+CILT(UK) provides support with your continuing professional development (CPD) and offer a range of professional qualifications in areas such as logistics and transport and operations management.
 With relevant qualifications and several years' management experience, including at least two at senior management level, you can apply for chartered membership of CILT(UK).
+Find out more at CILT(UK) - Chartered Member - CMILT.

 There's no typical career path in passenger transport management and progression will depend to a certain extent on the type and size of employer you work for.
-In general, there's likely to be more career development opportunities with larger employers.
+In general, there will be more career development opportunities with larger employers.

 Career progression often involves taking on a more strategic role.
 You might also take responsibility for a larger area of the business such as operations, customer relations, marketing, human resource management, facilities development, project management and application of IT systems.

-You may find there are well-established promotion routes to more senior posts with local authorities, for example head of a larger department that employs other professions such as environment or planning.
+In local authorities, there are often well-established promotion routes to more senior posts.
+For example, you could progress to become the head of a larger department that employs other professions such as environment or planning.

-Airlines, coach, ferry and some train companies are just as much linked with holiday and leisure travel as with business and everyday users.
-This means that with the right skills and experience you could make a move into jobs in the tourism sector.
+With experience you could find work in planning, consultancy, or academia.
+Alternatively you could move into the tourism sector, since airlines, coach, ferry and some train companies are just as much linked with holiday and leisure travel as with business and everyday users.